charmichokshi/Programming/Red Hat bit by bit Hackathon/ReadMe.md

-Problem statement: **Given a boolean 2D matrix, find the number of islands which are made from Prime numbers.**
+Problem statement: **Given a boolean 2D matrix, find the number of groups which are made from Prime numbers.
+A group is formed by connecting adjacent numbers horizontally or vertically.**

 For example, the below matrix contains 5 islands: